-Germany v Israel
+Chelsea duo help Germany see off Israel

 Post update

-Foul by Munas Dabbur (Israel).
+Foul by Leroy Sané (Germany).

 Post update